PanGalacticTech/ledObject_library/README.md

 ## Features
 * Object Orientated library for controling single LEDs.
 * Seperate class defintions for "blink" (digital) and "fade" (PWM) LED outputs.
+* Set up LED blink & fade behaviour without dealing with any delay() functions and the problems this causes.
 * fadeLED inherets all functions from ledObject (blink) LEDs.
 * Add values to a counter which will count down a specific number of ledEvents before ending.
 * Set up blinks and fades that continue until stop method is called.